hpca-uji/PyDTNN/CONTRIBUTING.md

 - When using `PreallocMemory`, temporary memory in block layers will overlap its child layers, therefore it may be overwritten.

 ## Environment
-- If using `conda` and `pip install` fails with `no such option: --config-settings`, deactivate all environments and reactivate only the target environment.
+- When using `conda` and `pip install` fails with `no such option: --config-settings`, deactivate all environments and reactivate only the target environment.

 ## Typing
-- If sure, you can disable typing errors with `# typing: ignore (reason)`.
+- When sure, you can disable typing errors with `# typing: ignore (reason)`.
-- If sure, you can disable styling errors with `# noqa: {error} (reason)`.
+- When sure, you can disable styling errors with `# noqa: {error} (reason)`.

 # Structure
 _How is the project organized_